 See Boxed Warning.

 at the recommended dose (30 Units and below), severe primary axillary hyperhidrosis at the recommended dose (100 Units), Strabismus,

 Serious Adverse Reactions With Unapproved Use

-Increased Risk of Clinically Significant Effects With Pre-Existing Neuromuscular Disorders
+Increased Risk of Clinically Significant Effects With Pre-existing Neuromuscular Disorders

 Dysphagia and Breathing Difficulties

-Pulmonary Effects of BOTOX® in Patients With Compromised Respiratory Status Treated for Spasticity or for Detrusor Overactivity Associated With a Neurologic Condition
+Pulmonary Effects of BOTOX® in Patients With Compromised Respiratory Status Treated for

 spasticity or detrusor overactivity associated with a neurologic condition should be

 Corneal Exposure and Ulceration in Patients Treated With BOTOX® for Blepharospasm

 Reduced blinking from BOTOX® injection of the orbicularis muscle can lead to corneal

 Retrobulbar Hemorrhages in Patients Treated With BOTOX® for Strabismus